samsieber/subgit-sync/README.md

 ### Limitations

-Subgit currently does not do well when tracking multiple branches (see https://github.com/samsieber/subgit-sync/issues/2) - luckily there is a cli option to control what branches / refspecs will be sync'd.
+Subgit **will occassionally & silenly merge in branches in the upstream** when tracking multiple branches (see https://github.com/samsieber/subgit-sync/issues/2) if you're pushing to the subgit - luckily there is a cli option to control what branches / refspecs will be sync'd. **Only use this on one branch**

 Subgit isn't very well tested.
 Though it's currently being used, it hasn't been very used, and latent commit eating bugs may exist.